hkra/GymTracker/README.md

 # GymTracker
-OMG, am I actually going to the gym?
+Am I actually going to the gym?
 Let's find out using Git!

 ## Where's the code?!
 In order to separate development commits from attendance commits (so the CI doesn't deploy every time I go to the gym), all app development occurs in the `app` branch.